ProductHired/open-product-management/README.md

  ### Resource Repositories
  * [Software Product Management Stack](http://softwareproductmanagement.co/) - A curated list of Product Manager articles and resources
  * [End-End Product Management Lifecycle](http://attackwithnumbers.com/i-love-product-management) - A list of articles from what is it to becoming a great Product Manager
+ * [The One-Stop Product Management Guide](http://www.digitalfriday.co/productmanagementguide/) - A framework and list of articles to help product managers build, grow and manage digital products

  ### Design
  * [Kindling](https://www.producthunt.com/r/9c7a76d74a/7801) - Idea management tool